-To apply the theory, you need to adopt a two stage process to motivate people.
-Firstly, you need eliminate the dissatisfactions they're experiencing and, secondly, you need to help them find satisfaction.
+To apply the theory, you need to adopt a two-stage process to motivate people.
+Firstly, you need to eliminate the dissatisfaction they're experiencing and, secondly, you need to help them find satisfaction.

 All of these actions help you eliminate job dissatisfaction in your organization.
 And there's no point trying to motivate people until these issues are out of the way!